-parent or guardian is the correct person to administer Zithromax® to the child to reduce Distribution sites can be intimidating for children.
+parent or guardian is the correct person to administer Zithromax\ to the child to reduce Distribution sites can be intimidating for children.
 If the child is uncooperative or anxious, the the child's anxiety.
 If the child is uncooperative or anxious, the distributor should instruct the parent to take the child to a quieter location to calmly administer the dose, within view of the distributor.

-While administering Zithromax® to a child, NEVER hold the child's nose closed, shake the child, or force the head backwards to force the child to swallow.
+While administering Zithromax\ to a child, NEVER hold the child's nose closed, shake the child, or If the child resists, the distributor should register the child as having refused and move on to the force the head backwards to force the child to swallow.